kkomelin/laravel-translatable-string-exporter/README.md

 The command with the "es,bg,de" parameter passed will create es.json, bg.json, de.json files with translatable strings or update the existing files in the `resources/lang` folder of your project.

-### Find untranslated strings in a language file (inspect a file)
+### Find untranslated strings in a language file (command)

-To inspect an existing language file use this command:
+To inspect an existing language file (find untranslated strings), use this command:

 ```bash
 php artisan translatable:inspect-translations fr